Let’s face it, healthy change is scary.

 “I will pack our family’s lunches before bed every night so I don’t make excuses and talk myself out of it in the morning when things are chaotic and I’m running late.”

-3. Take it SLOW and remind yourself of your why.
+Step 3.
+Take it SLOW and remind yourself of your why.

 The reality is that you may make mistakes or hit bumps in the road along the way; that’s just the way life goes.
 When you come across a closed door, remind yourself of your WHY, then open the door.
 Remember, mistakes only hurt for a little while, but regret will follow you for the rest of your life.

-4. Celebrate your successes!
+Step 4.
+Celebrate your successes!

 The more you push yourself, the more confident you’ll become in the fact that your larger goal is obtainable.
 Celebrate every little success along the way.
 It makes the journey much more enjoyable.